msande231/msande231.github.io/assignment3.markdown

 Grading rubric.
 This assignment will be graded on the following criteria:

 Part I.
-* Survey contains the required demographics.
+* You augmented the survey data as asked.
 * Your code is readable and well formatted.
+* You correctly gathered Census data using appropriate cells.
 * Correct computation for step 7 and step 8.
 * Report should be well written and formated.
 It should be no longer than 3 pages.
 Part II.